Speakers 2025

 Photo: private

-Ulrike Winkelmann, born in 1971 in Wiesbaden, is a journalist and editor-in-chief of taz.
-She previously worked for six years at Deutschlandfunk in Cologne.
-She has spent most of her professional life at taz since 1999 in various roles: as social affairs editor, parliamentary correspondent and head of domestic politics.
-At the congress: “Power, Money, NGO” (discussion)
+Ulrike Winkelmann, born in 1971 in Wiesbaden, journalist and editor-in-chief of taz, where she has worked since 1999 in various roles, interrupted by stints at Deutschlandfunk and Der Freitag.
+At the congress: »Power, Money, NGO« (discussion)

 Insa Wilke

 Insa Wilke, born in 1978 in Bremerhaven, is a literary critic and moderator.
 She writes literary criticism for, among others, the Tagesspiegel, Die Zeit and the Süddeutsche Zeitung.
-Together with Denis Scheck and Ijoma Mangold she was, until 2024, a permanent member of the SWR programme lesenswert Quartett.
-At the congress: “Literature Today: Can We Throw It Away?” (discussion)
+Member of the Ingeborg Bachmann Prize jury (2018–23), most recently as chair.
+At the congress: »Literature Today: Can We Throw It Away?« (discussion)

 To the programme